calubrecht2/pyODT/README.md

 Then set up the odt diff tool in your config

-git config --global diff.odt <path>/extDiffODT
+git config --global diff.odt.command <path>/extDiffODT

 make sure pyODT is in your PYTHONPATH